 Broadview is a somewhat small village located in the state of Illinois.
 With a population of 7,918 people and two constituent neighborhoods, Broadview is the 255th largest community in Illinois.

-Broadview is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Broadview is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Broadview who work in office and administrative support (16.47%), sales jobs (12.39%), and management occupations (7.98%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Broadview is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Broadview is a village of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Broadview who work in office and administrative support (15.19%), healthcare (9.43%), and sales jobs (8.86%).

 Also of interest is that Broadview has more people living here who work in computers and math than 95% of the places in the US.